Lessons learned from a large cross-database data migration on a critical production system

 One of the first areas we decided to focus on was how to keep track of balances and move funds.
 Our products had each devised their own solutions and some legacy systems were also plagued by tech debt and performance issues.
 The ability to quickly and accurately process transactions is central to Coinbase’s mission to build an open financial system for the world.

-We designed and built a new ledger service to be fast, accurate and serve all current and future needs across products and have undertaken our biggest migration as of yet, moving over 1 billion rows of corporate and customer transaction and balance information from the previous data storage to our new PostgreSQL-based solution, without scheduled maintenance and no perceptible impact to users.
+We designed and built a new ledger service to be fast, accurate and serve all current and future needs across products and have undertaken our biggest migration as of yet, moving over 1 billion rows of corporate and customer transaction and balance information from MongoDB to our new PostgreSQL-based solution, without scheduled maintenance and no perceptible impact to users.

 Our key learnings:

 - Make it repeatable — You may not get it right the first time.

 - Make it fast — So you can quickly iterate.

 - Make it uneventful — By designing the process so that it runs without disrupting normal business operations.